-Some of Thomson’s notable successes include winning the Harp Finals at the world renowned Royal National Eisteddfod of Wales Competition in 2003 and performing as a Finalist in the London International Harp Competition in 2005.
+Some of Thomson’s early notable successes included winning the Harp Finals at the world renowned Royal National Eisteddfod of Wales Competition in 2003 and performing as a Finalist in the London International Harp Competition in 2005.
 In April 2007 she was short-listed to audition for HRH The Prince of Wales for the position of Royal Harpist at Clarence House and performed for HRH Queen Elizabeth II and HRH The Duke of Edinburgh at The Royal Variety Performance in the same year.

 Louise also takes great pride in her harp teaching and has built up a highly vibrant harp community around the North of England.
 She tutors harp at Withington Girls’ School, St. Anselms Preparatory School in Bakewell and Sheffield High School for Girls.
 Louise is also the harp tutor at Huddersfield University and is a visiting tutor at RNCM.

 “Louise Thomson is a consummate performer.
-Fluid technique combined with beautiful artistry, compelling programmes, excellent and clear spoken introductions and a personality that audiences love. ” Craig Ogden
+Fluid technique combined with beautiful artistry, compelling programmes, excellent and clear spoken introductions and a personality that audiences love.”
+Craig Ogden

 Informal live recording: Fantaisie sur un theme de l’opera Eugene Onegin par Peter Tchaikovsky by Ekaterina Walter-Kune